BrowserStackCE/browserstack-examples-cucumber-testng/README.md

   set BROWSERSTACK_ACCESS_KEY=<browserstack-access-key>
   ```

-  Alternatively, you can also hardcode username and access_key objects in the [bs.json](resources/config/bs.json) file.
+  Alternatively, you can also hardcode username and access_key objects in the capabilities [.yml] file.

 Note:
-- We have configured a list of test capabilities in the [bs.json](resources/config/bs.json) file.
+- We have configured a list of test capabilities in the [.yml] file.
 You can certainly update them based on your device / browser test requirements.
 - The exact test capability values can be easily identified using the [Browserstack Capability Generator](https://browserstack.com/automate/capabilities)